bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

 .. note::

-    Multiple search terms, complex search strings, full-text search and additional keywords/operators will be defined in the future.
+    Additional features such as full-text search and more keywords/operators will be defined in the future.

 REST API